ryancan/under-development/README.md

 #Projectile-vs-Freefall
 A simple sim in developmentment to convey the concept that a horizontal velocity will not affect the the rate at which a body falls.
 Currently problems with acceleration within science lib and/or sketch.

+#Torque on Wrench
+A sim demonstrating how length of moment arm and magnitude and direction of applied force affect the produced torque.
+User uses a slider to change moment arm length and controls applied force my dragging force vector arrow tip.